GavWaite/Travel-Simulator/README.md

-# README
+# Introduction

 This repo contains my implementation of a minibus travel simulator produced for the CSLP (Computer Science Large Practical) course in the third year of my undergraduate degree (December 2015).
-I received the top grade of A1 for this course.
+I received the top grade of **A1** for this course.
 I have uploaded the project as submitted but have done some work (as of Jan 2020) to ensure it still works correctly and tidied it up.

-# Original README below
+# Author

-Computer Science Large Practical

 The University of Edinburgh

+**Original Course** : Computer Science Large Practical

-Gavin Waite
+**Author** : Gavin Waite

 December 2015

-———————————Contents———————————
+***

+ # Contents
+———————————————————————————————

 1 - Running